ChenyuanZ/kubernetes-adventure/kubernetes/networking/README.md

+# Overview

+There are four types of Kubernetes networking:

+* Highly-coupled container-to-container communications: this is solved by pods and localhost communications
+* Pod-to-Pod communications
+* Pod-to-Service communications: this is covered by services.
+* External-to-Service communications: this is covered by services.

 # Concepts

 * **BGP (Border Gateway Protocol)**: a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS) on the Internet.